Brian Mulroney dead at 84: Remembering Canada's most divisive prime minister

 Brian Mulroney has died at the 84, his daughter Caroline announced on Thursday through social media.
 Known as Canada's 18th prime minister, he's being remembered as one of the country's most influential and controversial politicians, who helped reshape our politics and economy.
 Upon his passing, Canadians are taking the time to remember his impact.
-That includes political leaders, from Prime Minister Justin Trudeau to Ontario Premier Doug Ford, among many others.
+That includes political leaders, from Prime Minister Justin Trudeau and Ontario Premier Doug Ford, to former prime minister Stephen Harper.

+According to The Canadian Press, a family spokesman says Mulroney died in a Palm Beach hospital, where he's been since a recent fall.
+He was surrounded by family upon his passing.
+An official cause of death has not yet been released.

 During his tenure as the Canadian prime minister, Mulroney secured a treaty with the United States of America on acid rain while making Canada the first industrialized nation to ratify a Convention on biological diversity.